• Skip to main content

 Put away and turn off all electronic devices (e.g., cellphones)

-You’re not allowed to have any unauthorized electronic devices in your possession or on your desk during the exam.
+You are not permitted to have any unauthorized electronic devices in your possession, on your person or on your desk during the exam.
 This includes any device that has internet, wireless or Bluetooth connectivity or otherwise may communicate with another person or device.
-Common unauthorized devices are cell phones, tablets, laptops and smart technology including smartwatches or fitness devices with connectivity.
+Common unauthorized devices include but are not limited to cell phones, tablets, laptops and smart technology including smartwatches or fitness devices.

 During the exam, if you are found to have an electronic device in your possession, you will be reported for an academic offence even if you are not using it or it is turned off.

-Your electronic devices need to be stored away from your desk.
-If you are not comfortable leaving items at the side of the room, you may store your belongings in your bag under your chair.
-However, you are not allowed to touch your bag during the exam.
+All electronic devices must be stored as directed and placed away from your desk.
+You may store your belongings in your bag under your chair.
+However, you are not permitted to touch your bag during the final exam.

-If you want to keep track of the time while writing your exam, you may bring a watch if it is not a smartwatch.
+If you want to keep track of the time while writing your exam, you may bring a watch, but it cannot be a smartwatch.

 Permitted items on your desk